 Some teens cook some teens get served, so why not take a cooking class on your family vacation?
 Food plays a huge part in the local culture in the places you visit.

 Is there one meal that you just love? maybe this is a way to learn how to cook it yourself.
 Why not kickstart your kid’s cooking skills with a cooking class?

 Most places these days have a mix of traditional cooking and fusion meals available for you to learn during a cooking experience.
 Search and book your Melbourne cooking experience.

 Not sure what your teen will need on holiday?
 Click here to get all the top sellers for your travelling teens

 Escape rooms may consist of a large, single room, or span multiple rooms.
 Players are given a set time limit to unveil the secret plot which is hidden within the rooms.
-If your teen likes this stuff it is definitely one of the top things to do in Melbourne with teenagers.
-You can find 2 of the best Melbourne Escape rooms below
+If your travelling teen likes this stuff, it is definitely one of the top things to do in Melbourne with teenagers.
+You can find 2 of the best Melbourne Escape rooms below;

 - Red Herring Escape Rooms Crown Melbourne – Level 1 Metropol Precinct, Crown Melbourne, 8 Whiteman St, Southbank VIC 3006

 - Escape Room Melbourne – 12-18 Yarra St, South Melbourne VIC 3025